PoliticalGraveyard.com

 Jennifer Reeder-Adams — of Alabama.
 Democrat.
 Delegate to Democratic National Convention from Alabama, 2000.
 Female.
 Still living as of 2000.

 Kitty Azar Reickenback — of Alabama.
 Republican.
-Presidential Elector for Alabama, 1992.
+Republican Presidential Elector for Alabama, 1992.
 Female.
 Still living as of 1992.

 Mrs. Charles G. Reynolds — of Alexander City, Tallapoosa County, Ala.
 Democrat.
 Delegate to Democratic National Convention from Alabama, 1964.
 Female.
 Still living as of 1964.

 Condoleezza Rice (b.
-1954) — also known as Condi Rice; "Guru"; "The Steel Magnolia" — Born in Birmingham, Jefferson County, Ala., November 14, 1954.
-Daughter of John Wesley Rice, Jr. (1923-2000) and Angelena (Ray) Rice (1924-1985).
+1954) — also known as Condi Rice; "Guru"; "The Steel Magnolia" — of Stanford, Santa Clara County, Calif.
+Born in Birmingham, Jefferson County, Ala., November 14, 1954.
 Republican.
-University professor; U.S. National Security Advisor, 2001-05; U.S. Secretary of State, 2005-.
+University professor; delegate to Republican National Convention from California, 1992; U.S. National Security Advisor, 2001-05; U.S. Secretary of State, 2005-.
 Female.
 Presbyterian.
 African ancestry.
 Member, Phi Beta Kappa; Council on Foreign Relations.
-Still living as of 2009.
+Still living as of 2020.

 See also Wikipedia article — NNDB dossier — Internet Movie Database profile